 On September 21, 2018, Judge William H. Orrick for the U.S. District Court, Northern District of California granted final approval of a $104.75 million settlement a week before jury selection, representing one of the largest recoveries by end-payors in a federal generic suppression case in more than a decade.

 Cohen Milstein serves as one of three court-appointed Co-Lead Counsel for the End-Payor Class (“EPPs”) in Lidoderm, a “pay-for-delay” generic suppression MDL.

-Direct purchaser plaintiffs include pharmaceutical wholesalers, pharmacies, hospitals, and retail stores that purchased brand and generic Lidoderm patches directly from defendants and supplied the product to others, according to court documents.

 End-payor plaintiffs include employee health and welfare benefit plans, unions and individuals who purchased the drug from pharmacies, including third-party payors who may have provided Medicare Part D reimbursement for the price of Lidoderm.

 On February 21, 2017, U.S. District Judge William H. Orrick for the Northern District of California granted the End-Payor Plaintiffs Motion for Class Certification.
 The class period for from the End-Payor Plaintiffs runs from August 23, 2012, through August 1, 2014.

 In July 2017, Law360 recognized In re: Lidoderm Antitrust Litigation, as one of the biggest competition cases of 2017.

 Case name: In re Lidoderm Antitrust Litigation, Case No. 3:14-md-02521, U.S. District Court, Northern District of California.